 Inter Aide and its partners seek to help these families of micro-producers get out of this situation of poverty.

-Together they implement support programs for family farms in 4 countries: Ethiopia, Madagascar, Malawi and Sierra Leone.
+Together they implement support programs for family farms in 5 countries: Ethiopia, Madagascar, Malawi, Sierra Leone and Haiti.
 Inter Aide is also working on opening a new project in Haïti in 2017, where revitalization of the coffee labeled “Haitian blue” and reforestation initiatives had been launched in the past.

 The activities are mainly focused on three areas: